Dioriza/Excel-VBA-Automation-Process/README.md

 I want to extract the data from `A1:A3` and get only the unique value. **Excel does not provide such a formula by default**, but we can create it using VBA code.

-By running a custom formula that we build ourselves, for example `=FILLEDVALUE(A1:A3)`, the data can be extracted instantly.
+By running a custom formula that we build ourselves, for example `=FILLEDVALUE(A1:A3)`, the data can be extracted instantly. the output will be `A` and ignore `null` value.
 This is just an example—identify the challenges in your work, and new formulas can be created easily to solve them.
 ```bas
 Function FILLEDVALUE(rng As Range) As Variant
     Dim cell As Range